March 13, 2026

 How Do You Inspect the Airframe Before Flight?

 Begin with the propellers.
 Hold each blade at the tip and flex it gently — a healthy propeller resists with uniform stiffness.
 Any visible nick, chip, or crack means immediate replacement.
 Hairline fractures that are invisible on the ground can propagate under centrifugal force and cause a blade to separate mid-flight.
-The FAA UAS Safety Guide recommends treating propellers as consumable components and replacing them at the first sign of wear.
+The FAA UAS Safety resource center recommends treating propellers as consumable components and replacing them at the first sign of wear.

 Next, check each motor by spinning it slowly by hand.
 Smooth, free rotation with no grit or grinding indicates good bearing condition.
 Resistance or rough spots suggest bearing wear that will worsen under load.
 Inspect motor mounts for any looseness — a motor that separates in flight is an unrecoverable failure.